psalaets/ghost-body/README.md

 See if Body is a ghost.

-## Events fired by ghost bodies
+## Events

-Events are fired using [p2's built-in event system](http://schteppe.github.io/p2.js/docs/classes/EventEmitter.html).
+Events are fired by ghost bodies using [p2's built-in event system](http://schteppe.github.io/p2.js/docs/classes/EventEmitter.html).

 ### bodyEntered